-Nikki DeRoest Shows Us Her Paris Fashion Week Beauty Essentials & French Pharmacy Faves
+Nikki DeRoest Shows Us Her Paris Fashion Week Beauty Essentials and French Pharmacy Faves

 The celebrity makeup artist also takes us backstage at Dior’s FW19 show.